 Build Your Library: Kindergarten: an excellent Kindergarten program, some great books to discover, eg. The Librarian Of Basra and Nelson Mandela’s Favorite African Folktales.
 Don’t skip ahead to Year 1!

-Build Your Library curriculum with a few alternations: we don’t do Story of The World – the kids didn’t like the style and I didn’t like the WASPish whitewashing, we get enough of that from the world around us! – if the kids don’t like a particular book we put it aside, plus extra books from our home library and local library – novels, graphic novels, non-fiction.
-Notable add-on culture books: National Geographic Concise History of World Religions and Christian Mythology For Kids.
-My kids weren’t super-fond of the Year 1 science, so we skipped a bit of that and added another book (see below).
+Build Your Library curriculum with a few alternations: if the kids don’t like a particular book we put it aside, plus we read extra books from our home library and local library, often looking for material with similar themes, in novels, graphic novels, non-fiction.
+Notable add-on culture books: The Usborne Geography Encyclopedia with Complete World Atlas, National Geographic Concise History of World Religions and Christian Mythology For Kids.
+My kids weren’t super-fond of the Year 1 science, so we skipped a bit of that and began another book (see below).

 Harry Potter unit study: because Harry Potter!
 Ha.